Sulfuric Acid Safety Tips – Sulfuric Acid MSDS Information

-It’s also a good idea to have access to an eye-flush station if using sulfuric acid at your workplace.
-Another important consideration when handling this dangerous chemical is that it can react violently if it comes into contact with water.
+If using sulfuric acid containing compounds in the workplace, access to an eye-flush station is likely required.
+Another important consideration when handling sulfuric acid is that it can react violently if it comes into contact with water.

 Exposure to sulfuric acid can occur as skin/bodily contact, ingestion, or inhalation of vapors.
 Each type of exposure can pose serious hazards to your health and should be managed immediately and appropriately by a medical professional to minimize damage and health risks.